 05 of 05

 Gare du Nord is much busier than Gare de Paris-Est. In fact, its the busiest railway station in Europe.
-The Gare du Nord is the station for trains to Northern France and to international destinations in Belgium, Germany, the Netherlands and the U.K.
+The Gare du Nord is the station for trains to Northern France and to international destinations in Belgium, Germany, the Netherlands, and the U.K.

 The station was designed by German-born French architect Jacques Hittorff and built in the early 1860s.
 It was designed in the Beaux-Arts (neoclassical) style of architecture.
 The elegant arched stone facade is decorated with statues.
-On the top of the building, there are nine statues that represent different cities where original train company operated.
-The main statue represents Paris with the other eight representing London, Amsterdam, Berlin, Brussels, Cologne, Frankfurt, Vienna, and Warsaw.
-There are fourteen smaller statues representing French cities where the railway operated.
+On the top of the building, there are nine statues that represent different cities where the original train company operated.
+The main statue represents Paris with the other eight depicting London, Amsterdam, Berlin, Brussels, Cologne, Frankfurt, Vienna, and Warsaw.
+There are 14 smaller statues representing French cities where the railway operated.